muhammadsalek/statistics-for-scientists/04-correlation.md

 > *"The only thing worse than a correlation without causation is causation without correlation."* — **Anonymous Statistician**

 > *"In God we trust; all others must bring data."* — **W. Edwards Deming**

+> *"It is the mark of an educated mind to rest satisfied with the degree of precision which the nature of the subject admits."* — **Aristotle**

 ---